seleniumQuery/seleniumQuery/NOTES.md

         - .waitUntil() API should be mature
         - All tests should pass for, at least, latest HtmlUnit, Chrome, Firefox, IE and PhantomJS.
         - Stacktraces should be reviewed, in order to provide easy-debugging for the end-user (programmer).

+# Technical debt

+- add test for .click() without JS
+    - Add a form, and test clicking a submit button, just like `.submit()` is being tested.
+- Rework .children() function, so it uses .filter()
+    - This is sort of a duplicated functionality there.